 And for even better, faster results, we now combine our RF/ultrasound treatments with high-power red/infrared light LED treatment.

-Our radiofrequency/ultrasound/LED treatments are comfortable, pain-free, downtime-free, injection-free, microneedling-free, 99.5%+ safe and always non-invasive.
+Our radiofrequency/ultrasound/LED treatments are comfortable, pain-free, downtime-free, injection-free, 99.5%+ safe and always non-invasive.

-And our focus is on honest, realistic, science-based treatment, combined with caring, professional service, with a smile.
+Our focus is on honest, realistic, science-based treatment, combined with caring, professional service, with a smile.

 We will be pleased to see you, assess your cellulite, skin laxity or fibrosis, listen to your story, discuss your case and offer you the best possible treatment.

-Learn more or check prices and book an expert LED phototherapy treatment at our London clinic.
+Check prices and book an expert cellulite / skin tightening treatment at our London clinic.

 The Cellulite School™: Get advanced training in cellulite reduction and skin tightening